ubc-lib-geo/Data-Normalization-Classification/Content/Canadian_Police_Violence_Data.md

    <p>Your browser does not support iframes.</p>
  </iframe>
 </div>
+<a href="PoliceViolenceIncidents.html" target="_blank">View map new tab</a>

 # 5) The racial breakdown of police killings.
-* "The majority of people killied by police in Canada are White".
-This statement isn't false ... but it is very missleading.
+You might hear someone "The majority of people killied by police in Canada are White".
+This statement isn't false ... but it is also very missleading.

-<a href="CA_Race.png" target="_blank">View Image in New Tab</a>

 <div style="overflow: hidden;
   padding-top: 56.25%;